Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Experiments

 For the language selection, we consider: (i) typological diversity based on language family, script and morphosyntactic attributes; (ii) a combination of high-resource and low-resource languages based on available data in downstream task; (iii) presence in the pre-training data of mBERT; and (iv) presence of a language in the two task-specific datasets.\footnote{(i) and (ii) are necessary for a realistic setting and to evaluate full-scale cross-lingual capabilities; (iii) allows us to measure if models are able to extend the limits of the MMT; (iv) enables us to assess supervision from a mixture of task and language combinations.} We provide the details of the language and dataset selection in Appendix~\ref{app:languages}.

-\paragraph{Experimental Setup} We evaluate Hyper-X for zero-shot transfer in three different settings: \textbf{(1)} English-only single-task where we train the models only on English data for each downstream task separately. \textbf{(2)} English-only multi-task where the models are trained on English POS and NER data at the same time. \textbf{(3)} Mixed-language multi-task where we train the models in a multi-task setup.
-Instead of using only English data for both POS and NER, we use a mixture of task-language combinations.
+\paragraph{Experimental Setup} We evaluate Hyper-X for zero-shot transfer in three different settings: \textbf{(1) English single-task,} where we train the models only on English data for each downstream task separately. \textbf{(2) English multi-task,} where the models are trained on English POS and NER data at the same time. \textbf{(3) Mixed-language multi-task,} where we train the models in a multi-task setup, but instead of using only English data for both POS and NER, we use a mixture of task-language combinations.
 In order to measure zero-shot performance in this setup, following \citet{ponti-etal-2021-parameter} we create two different partitions from all possible language-task combinations in such a way that a task-language pair is always unseen for one of the partitions (e.g.\ NER-Turkish and POS-Arabic in Figure~\ref{fig:exp-setup}).
+Details of partitions and our partitioning strategy are given in Appendix \ref{app:languages}.